integreat-io/integreat/README.md

 Arrays are reconstructing with any object or value at the first index, unless a single, non-negative index is specified in the path.

-You may optionally supply alternative paths by joining several paths with the pipe character `|`.
-If the first path does not match any properties in the data, the next path will be tried, and so on.
+You may optionally supply alternative paths by providing an array of paths.
+If the first one does not match any properties in the data, the next path is tried, and so on.

 ### Configuring metadata
 If a source may receive metadata, set the `handleMeta` property to `true` and